Don't Be a Menace to South Central While Drinking Your Juice in the Hood: Plot

 Moments later, Toothpick performs a drive-by shooting in revenge for Sam's beating and Crazy Legs is injured.
 With Crazy Legs hospitalized, Tray decides to confront Dashiki and become a father to their newborn baby.
 Dashiki agrees to give Tray another chance and they decide to leave the ‘hood as planned.

 Ashtray then reads a bedtime story to his Pops (who is too young to go to a party) which causes him to ejaculate before going to sleep.
 At the party, Loc Dog meets Keisha, whom he then takes to his mail truck for drinks and sex, during which Keisha turns into a demonic monster and attacks Loc Dog, stripping him naked while he tries to run away screaming.

 Ashtray and Loc Dog talk about Ashtray's departure as Toothpick and his gang prepare for another drive-by shooting.
 As Toothpick and Loc Dog clash, Ashtray is shot.
-As Loc Dog and Toothpick's gang continue to exchange gunfire, Grandma pops out of the dumpster and helps Loc Dog shoot at the Toothpick's car, with both of them shooting Al Dog and Sam, then flattening a tire, causing Toothpick to be flung from the car, landing on a cop car.
+As Loc Dog and Toothpick's gang continue to exchange gunfire, Grandma pops out of the dumpster and helps Loc Dog shoot at Toothpick's car, with both of them shooting Al Dog and Sam, then flattening a tire, causing Toothpick to be flung from the car, landing on a cop car.
 Preach and Dashiki find Ashtray hurt, and he regains consciousness and kisses Dashiki.
 A woman finds Toothpick (she turns out to be his mother) and beats him with his shoe for stealing from her in the past.
 Afterwards, Toothpick and his gang are presumably arrested.

-Afterwards, everyone goes their separate ways: Ashtray and Dashiki marry and enjoy their lives, Loc Dog becomes the host of Death Comedy Jam (a parody of Def Comedy Jam) and opens and closes the show with extreme profanity, Preach and his crush settle down together, Crazy Legs becomes a dancer as he had always dreamed, and Grandma is, as Ashtray puts it, "still Grandma" (showing her smoking cannabis).
+Afterwards, everyone goes their separate ways: Ashtray and Dashiki marry and enjoy their lives, Loc Dog becomes the host of Death Comedy Jam (a parody of Def Comedy Jam) and opens and closes the show with extreme profanity, Preach and his crush settle down together, Crazy Legs becomes a dancer, and Grandma is, as Ashtray puts it, "still Grandma" (showing her smoking cannabis).